 Construction took seven and a half years, employing up to 800 workers.
 Forty men were killed during that time due to the problems mentioned by Rennie.
 The total cost of the bridges and approaches was £2,500,000.
 Of that amount, a million pounds was raised through a tax on coal and wine and nearly £200,000 contributed by the government.

-The different alignment to the old bridge caused the City Corporation great difficulty, with new approaches having to be created on both sides of the river, costing twice that of the bridge itself.
+The different alignment, slightly upstream, caused the City Corporation great difficulty, with new approaches having to be created on both sides of the river, costing twice that of the bridge itself.
 Wren’s St. Michael, Crooked Lane church had to be demolished as well as the old Boar’s Head tavern in Eastcheap (which featured in Shakespeare’s Henry IV), and Fishmongers’ Hall.
 On the south side, Borough High Street was widened between the bridge and the Town Hall, in addition to creating a new section of Tooley Street.
 In the City, Upper Thames Street, Fish Street Hill, Eastcheap, King William Street, Princes Street, Lothbury, Gresham Street, Moorgate Street and Threadneadle Street were all affected in some way.

 Completed in 1831, the new London Bridge was opened by King William IV (a month before his coronation) and Queen Adelaide in a major ceremony that August, with the firing of canons and ringing of church bells.
 It took the form of a water procession that included the royal barges and eight City barges.
 Thousands of onlookers lined the riverbanks and took to various craft.
 As the royal couple descended to their barge at Somerset House the cheering was described as “almost deafening”.
 After arriving at the bridge they walked across, starting at the northern end.
 Upon reaching the Surrey side entertainment was provided by a hot air balloon and its occupants ascending into the sky.
 The opening ceremony was followed by a banquet at the City end of the bridge for 1,500 people.